Personalized search: Disadvantages

-Sites that use it
+Use by sites

 E. Pariser, author of The Filter Bubble, explains how there are differences that search personalization has on both Facebook and Google.
 Facebook implements personalization when it comes to the amount of things people share and what pages they "like".
 An individual's social interactions, whose profile they visit the most, who they message or chat with are all indicators that are used when Facebook uses personalization.
 Rather than what people share being an indicator of what is filtered out, Google takes into consideration what we "click" to filter out what comes up in our searches.
 In addition, Facebook searches are not necessarily as private as the Google ones.
 Facebook draws on the more public self and users share what other people want to see.
 Even while tagging photographs, Facebook uses personalization and face recognition that will automatically assign a name to face.
 Facebook's like button utilizes its users to do their own personalization for the website.
 What posts the user comments on or likes tells Facebook what type of posts they will be interested in for the future.
 In addition to this, it helps them predict what type of posts they will “comment on, share, or spam in the future.”
 The predictions are combined to produce one relevancy score which helps Facebook decide what to show you and what to filter out.